Coherence of statistics

 Read more about health and care statistics.

-Statisticians working in this topic area work on initiatives to improve the coherence and maximise the value of housing, planning, homelessness and rough sleeping statistics.
+Statisticians working in this topic area work on initiatives to improve the coherence and maximise the value of housing and planning statistics.

-This work is led by the Government Statistical Service (GSS) cross-government groups which cover:
+This work is led by the Government Statistical Service (GSS) cross-government groups which cover the:

 - Housing Steering Group